Nike-Inc/backstopper/USER_GUIDE.md

 where errors pass through before they are converted to a response for the caller.
 The fictional `frameworkErrorHandlingBottleneck(...)` method from the pseudocode represents this bottleneck.
 If you can't limit it to one spot in your actual framework then you'll need to perform similar actions in all places where errors are converted to caller responses.
 Hopefully there is only a small handful of these locations.
-Containers (e.g. servlet containers that run applications as WAR artifacts) are often contributors to this problem since they may try to detect and return some errors to the caller before your application framework has even seen the request, so it's not uncommon to need two Backstopper integrations - one for your framework and another for your container - at least if you want to guarantee Backstopper handling of *all* errors.
+Containers (e.g. servlet containers) are often contributors to this problem since they may try to detect and return some errors to the caller before your application framework has even seen the request, so it's not uncommon to need two Backstopper integrations - one for your framework and another for your container - at least if you want to guarantee Backstopper handling of *all* errors.
 If you have the option for the container to forward errors to the framework that is often a reasonable solution.

 Different frameworks have different error handling solutions so you may need to explore how best to hook into your framework's error handling system.
 For example Spring Web MVC has the concept of `HandlerExceptionResolver` - a series